viamrobotics/docs/docs/tutorials/projects/filtered-camera.md

 <!--
 After following this tutorial, you will know how to leverage the filtered-camera module alongside an ML model to selectively sync data.

 Note: Consider this tutorial alongside pet photographer.
-The ML apects around capturing data and training a model should likely be merged with capture and train a model, so this tutorial can focus more on the fitlering data before it reaches the cloud aspects.
+The ML aspects around capturing data and training a model should likely be merged with capture and train a model, so this tutorial can focus more on the filtering data before it reaches the cloud aspects.
  -->

 {{< imgproc src="/tutorials/filtered-camera-module/viam-figure-preview.png" alt="The promotional Viam wooden figure we give out at events, being correctly detected with a 0.97 confidence threshold" resize="400x"  class="alignright" >}}